AliihsanSen/AliihsanSen/README.md

 - 🔭 I’m Full Stack Automation Engineer
 - 🌱 I'm working on a project with framework TestNG and Cucumber
 - 💪 2022 goals : To bring out quality projects.
-- ⚡ Fun fact: I love coding 💻, writing blog 🖋️, football ⚽ and playing guitar 🎸.
+- ⚡ Fun fact : I love coding 💻, writing blog 🖋️, football ⚽ and playing guitar 🎸.
 - ⏲ What we are doing now: i am writing code 🚀.

 ### 🚀 Skills: